b3alexflor/b3alexflor/_pages/cv.md

 Education
 ======
 * M.S. in Applied Economics, University of San Francisco, 2026
-* B.S. in Economics, University of San Francisc, 2025
+* B.S. in Economics, University of San Francisco, 2025

 Work experience
 ======